 If three such unrestricted ballots are inconclusive, the next three ballots shall be restricted to the candidates who obtained the greatest number of votes in the third of the unrestricted ballots, to a number not more than twice the places remaining to be filled, and the following three ballots thereafter shall be unrestricted, and so on until all the places have been filled.

-{LANGUAGES, DOCUMENTS AND SOUND RECORDINGS}
+LANGUAGES, DOCUMENTS AND SOUND RECORDINGS

-Rule 49 52 {Official languages}
+Rule 489 52 Official languages

 The official and working languages of the Conference of the Parties shall be English, French, and Spanish.

-Rule 50 53 {Interpretation}
+Rule 49 50 53 Interpretation

 Statements made in an official language shall be interpreted into the other official languages.

-A representative of a Party may speak in a language other than an official language, if the Party provides for interpretation into one such official language.
+A representative of a Contracting Party may speak in a language other than an official language, if the Contracting Party provides for interpretation into one such official language.

-Rule 51 54{Languages of official documents}
+Rule 501 54 Languages of official documents

 Official documents of the meetings shall be drawn up in one of the official languages and translated into the other official languages.

-Financial limitations may make it necessary to limit constrain the number of documents provided to each Party and observer.
-The Secretariat shall encourage Parties and observers to download the documents from the Secretariat’s Web site on the Internet. or to receive them on a computer diskette, so as to save resources in photocopying and mailing.
+Financial limitations may make it necessary to limit constrain limit the number of documents provided to each Contracting Party and observer.
+The Secretariat shall encourage Contracting Parties and observers to download the documents from the Secretariat’s Web site on the Internet. or to receive them on a computer diskette, so as to save resources in photocopying and mailing.

-Any documents, including proposals, submitted to the Secretariat in any language other than {an official} language shall be accompanied by a translation into one of the working {official} languages.
+Any documents, including proposals, submitted to the Secretariat in any language other than an official language shall be accompanied by a translation into one of the working official languages.

-When in doubt, the Secretariat shall request the agreement of the Conference Committee for issuing a document as an official document of the meeting.
+When in doubt, the Secretariat shall request the agreement of the Conference Bureau Committee for issuing a document as an official document of the meeting.

-Parties and observers wishing to distribute documents which have not been admitted as official documents of the meeting shall make their own arrangements for distribution, after having sought the advice of the Secretariat on how to proceed.
+Contracting Parties and observers wishing to distribute documents which have not been admitted as official documents of the meeting shall make their own arrangements for distribution, after having sought the advice of the Secretariat on how to proceed.

-Rule 52 55{Sound Recording of the Meetings}
+Rule 512 55 Sound Recording of the Meetings

 Sound records of the meetings of the Conference of the Parties, and whenever possible of its subsidiary bodies, shall be kept by the Secretariat.